tea7010/MyLearning/english/writing.md

 * I started dictation of short videos of youtube.
 My favorite is Hamish and Andy, which I listen to their podcasts sometimes simply because the podcasts make daily things witty and funny.
 I can encounter lots of idioms and phrasal verbs I don't know and it should make my listening and comprehension skill imporove.
 * I started doing dictation exercises with short YouTube videos.
 My favorite is Hamish and Andy because I enjoy their podcasts too—they turn everyday situations into witty and funny stories.
 Through this, I encounter many idioms and phrasal verbs I didn’t know, which should help improve my listening and comprehension skills.

+* Camping matress would be the best option for guest beds.
+Camping matress could of-course use when camping, but it is also very handy for a bed for a guest bacause you can put it aside when you won't have a guest.
+It is like killing two birds with one stone.\
+* Camping mattresses are a great option for guest beds.
+Not only are they perfect for camping, but they’re also convenient for hosting guests since you can easily store them away when not in use.
+It’s like killing two birds with one stone.